icyrizard/cliq-cqrs-products/README.md

 The in-memory EventStore is implemented is located top-level in the `src/event-store.service.ts` file.
 The EventStore follows the principle of only updating the state of the application by using events.
 The events are stored in the `store` Map.
-Each object gets a unique key, all updates to the object are stored at the same key - just appended to the end.
-Each event has a name to specify which event caused the update, it also has a type to differentiate between different types of objects stored in the EventStore.
+Each object gets a unique key, all updates to the object are stored at the same key in the form of a list - a new update to the object is simply merged with the latest version of the object and appended to the list of events.
+Each event has a name to specify which event caused the update, it also has a type to differentiate between types of objects stored in the EventStore.

 So, when saving a new event to the EventStore, the EventStore will insert the event into the `store` Map given the unique key.
 The key is a random generated ID, preferably a UUID to prevent clashes but for this testing application I've